-- countries with a smaller wage gap between women and men will exhibit a less marked division of labour; - the extent to which a country's population has traditional beliefs in respect of gender will increase the gender gaps; - the existence of opportunities for reducing the time spent in paid work, for example, through availability of part-time work, will result in more time being spent with children; and - the level of state support for families will increase the time spent with children.
+- i. countries with a smaller wage gap between women and men will exhibit a less marked division of labour; - ii. the extent to which a country's population has traditional beliefs in respect of gender will increase the gender gaps; - iii. the existence of opportunities for reducing the time spent in paid work, for example, through availability of part-time work, will result in more time being spent with children; and - iv. the level of state support for families will increase the time spent with children.

-These hypotheses are interesting in that they touch on issues, such as the influence of government policies and practices, that were a core focus of analysis within the UNRISD project on Political and Social Economy of Care.
+These hypotheses are interesting in that they touch on issues, such as the influence of government policies and practices, that are a core focus of analysis within the UNRISD project on Political and Social Economy of Care.
 However, despite restricting the analysis to dual-earner couples so as to avoid confounding factors, it is only for the third of these hypotheses that Pacholok and Gauthier find real support.
 Even then the support is "partial" (Pacholok and Gauthier 2004: 215-216).
 Clearly, the determinants of the types and amounts of work done by women and men are complicated.
 With the much more diverse set of countries used in the UNRISD project, and without the restriction to dual-earner couples, the variation is not all that surprising.

 Essentially time use surveys offer a way to measure the gender division of labour, which many consider to be an underlying feature of gender patterns and inequality in society.
-The differences found between countries in this chapter serve to confirm that gender is not "god-given" and immutable.
+The differences found between countries in this paper serve to confirm that gender is not "godgiven" and immutable.
 Instead, it is something that varies across countries and cultures.

 For policy purposes, however, what happens in a particular country is as important, if not more so, than cross-country comparisons.
-This chapter and the country chapters present cross-sectional comparisons of different groups within a particular country at a particular point in time.
+This paper and the country papers present cross-sectional comparisons of different groups within a particular country at a particular point in time.
 Also needed are longitudinal comparisons of patterns of time use within the same country.
-Of the countries covered in this book, longitudinal data are available only for Japan and Korea, and the chapters on these countries present some analysis of trends.

-All countries need to conduct time use surveys at regular intervals, using a standard methodology that allows reliable comparisons over time, similar to the current practice of ongoing labour force surveys.
+Therefore, countries need to conduct time use surveys at regular intervals, using a standard methodology that allows reliable comparisons over time, similar to the current practice of ongoing labour force surveys.
 However, time use surveys would not need to be conducted as regularly as some countries conduct labour force surveys because time use patterns are unlikely to shift as quickly, unless there are economic shocks, major disasters and epidemics or policy shifts in areas such as public support for childcare.